-On other occasions, the policy change is not always related to the price but also the coverage capacity or to live a bad experience with your insurer at a crucial moment and you are looking for a more efficient service.
+On other occasions, the policy change is not always related to the price but also the coverage capacity or even the case someone lived a bad experience with their insurer at a crucial moment and are looking for a more efficient service.

 When to change insurance companies?

 There is no rule for changing insurance companies; in theory, you could do it at any time; but that does not mean that any time is the ideal time.
 It is important to consider that some insurers offer loyalty discounts for long-time customers; if you resign before the established rule, you are not eligible for this benefit.